 Our graduate program admits students from educational institutions around the world.
 Faculty familiar with those institutions evaluate the transcripts of prospective students, read their statements of purpose, and look at their writing samples.
 We admit students with an excellent overall profile, whose research and teaching interests can be supported by our faculty.

-You should take the GRE before November 15th, in order to guarantee our receipt of your scores in time to consider your application.
+We do not require applicants to take the GRE.
+If you choose to submit scores, you should take the GRE before November 15th, in order to guarantee our receipt of your scores in time to consider your application.